Master of Business Administration

 - Online MBA

 Most MBA students will earn a major of Business Administration.
-Students in the Full-Time or Professional Evening programs may pursue a major of Health Sector Management or Social Impact through those respective MBA programs.
+Students in the Full-Time or Part-Time programs may also pursue a major of Health Sector Management, Management Science, or Social Impact through those respective MBA programs.
+Students in the Full-Time program may elect to earn a dual degree in the MS in Digital Technology.

 Learning Outcomes